Home Private Aviation Charter Prices by Route

 10–13 passengers.
 Challenger 604, Legacy 600.

 The highest-frequency private jet route in Europe, driven by financial services, fashion, and luxury goods traffic between the two cities.
-Le Bourget is the primary private aviation airport for Paris — located north of the city with a ground transfer of 30 to 45 minutes to central Paris depending on traffic.
-The short flight time means light jets are fully adequate; the cost per person for a group of four is approximately €1,500 to €2,100 each way.
-Empty leg availability is the strongest of any European route due to the sheer volume of positioning flights.
+Le Bourget is the primary private aviation airport for Paris — located north of the city with a ground transfer of 30 to 45 minutes to the centre depending on traffic.
+The short flight time means light jets are entirely adequate; the cost per person for a group of four is roughly €1,500 to €2,100 each way.
+Empty leg availability is the strongest of any European route, thanks to the sheer volume of positioning flights.
+Choosing the right departure field at each end matters more than most travellers expect — our guide to Europe's best private jet airports and FBOs covers the London and Paris options in detail.

 New York → London The transatlantic